Hyperion-box/Hyperion-box.github.io/_side_quests/sniper-elite.md

 completed: false
 ---

-A lone Saar sniper, out of a home and out of depth...
+Like Ragh in distant memory, a new call rings out, inviting all Saar to seek it out and discover what lies in store for them.

 ## Objectives:
-1. Rendezvous with the Saar contact
+1. Locate the source of the Saar signal.

 ## Rewards:
-- 500 credits
 - 250 XP